TUM-DSE/research-work-info/extension/EXTEND-README.md

 # Extension

 - **Purpose:**  If a student cannot finish their thesis work within the stipulated time limit for some unplanned reasons, they should fill an extension form (see below).
+The student should consult their advisor and Prof. Bhatotia before seeking an extension.

 -  **Important:** As per the department guidelines (see below), it is imperative that the student must properly explain their extension request reason in detail (at least half a page).